 He reported following the terror attack on the Australian Embassy in Jakarta where he was living directly across from the Embassy when the blast occurred and in earlier days went undercover for an expose on traid gangs for Australia’s Macquarie Radio Network.

-Jeffrey began in Australian regional radio with 8HA in Alice Springs, in the centre of Australia.
+Jeffrey began in Australian regional radio with 8HA in Alice Springs, in the centre of Australia moving onto music television as presenter of various programmes for Channel 7, Sydney.
 He was attracted and passionate about broadcast since being a child.
 In the 90s Jeffrey worked with 9 Network Australia and with ABC as Segment Producer and Associate Producer with network star interviewers, Mike Walsh and Ray Martin.
 He was drawn to the art of the interview and learned hugely from both iconic figures.
 His interest and participation in analytic psychotherapy further enriched his curiosity obout people and in framing this through the paradigm of television.
 He went on to work with Beyond and New Zealand’s Communicado,, then the largest production house in New Zealand where he was Executive Producer – International Projects and worked closely in design and development of concepts with Discovery Channel.

-“Mike Walsh taught me, ‘you have to make them laugh, cry or gasp.
+“Mike Walsh taught me a lot about interviewing: ‘you have to make audience laugh, cry or gasp.
+Best, all 3!
 That was the success of a good television interview.’
-Mike taught me the meaning of playing to the audience and being aware of every word and every sentence that it is judgef not by network programmers but by the audience response through ratings and other measurements.
-If the audience loved you or your work you would work a long time.
-I have worked for a long time…”
+He taught me the meaning of playing to the audience and being aware of every word and every sentence that it is judged not by network programmers but by the viewers.
+If they loved you or your work you would work for a long time.
+I have worked for a long time…